mstfcck/openbank/account-service/HELP.md

 To prevent this, the project POM contains empty overrides for these elements.
 If you manually switch to a different parent and actually want the inheritance, you need to remove those overrides.

+### Generate Certificate

-keytool -genkeypair -alias accountservice -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore src/main/resources/keystore.p12 -validity 3650 -storepass changeit -dname "CN=localhost,OU=OpenBank,O=OpenBank,L=Local,ST=NA,C=US"
+> keytool -genkeypair -alias accountservice -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore src/main/resources/keystore.p12 -validity 3650 -storepass changeit -dname "CN=localhost,OU=OpenBank,O=OpenBank,L=Local,ST=NA,C=US"

-1. Export the certificate from your keystore: keytool -exportcert -alias accountservice -keystore src/main/resources/keystore.p12 -storetype PKCS12 -storepass changeit -rfc -file accountservice.crt
+**Export the certificate from your keystore:**

+> keytool -exportcert -alias accountservice -keystore src/main/resources/keystore.p12 -storetype PKCS12 -storepass changeit -rfc -file accountservice.crt

-2. Import the certificate into your system trust store:
+**Import the certificate into your system trust store:**

 On macOS, double-click accountservice.crt and add it to the "System" keychain, then set it to "Always Trust".

 On Windows, right-click and install to "Trusted Root Certification Authorities".

 On Linux, use your distro's certificate management tools.

-3. Restart Chrome and revisit https://localhost:8443/swagger-ui.html.
+**Restart Chrome and revisit <https://localhost:8092/swagger-ui.html>.**

+### Clean

+> ./mvnw clean package

+### Run

+> ./mvnw spring-boot:run

-./mvnw clean package && ./mvnw spring-boot:run
+> ./mvnw clean spring-boot:run

-cd account-service && ./mvnw clean spring-boot:run
+> cd account-service && ./mvnw clean spring-boot:run

+### Kill the Port

+> lsof -i :8443
+> kill -9 79825